izmecharr/eda-nyc-taxi-trip-duration/README.md

 The most eye-opening business insight was the dramatic demand variation - 5.7 times more trips at peak versus off-peak hours.
 As someone interested in operations optimization, I see this as both a challenge and a massive opportunity.
 The companies that can dynamically adjust their supply to match this demand curve will dominate.

 **The Fleet Efficiency Revelation:**
-Discovering that 85%+ of taxi capacity goes unused (since most trips are solo) completely changed how I think about urban transportation.
+Discovering that 85%+ of taxi capacity goes unused (since most trips are solo) completely changed how I think about urban transportation in NYC.
 We're essentially running a network of mostly-empty cars around the city.
 This insight makes me believe that right-sizing the fleet could revolutionize both costs and environmental impact.

 **The Underserved Hours:**
 What struck me most was how different early morning looks compared to evening rush.
 While 6 PM sees 90,600 trips, 5 AM barely hits 16,000.
 This represents a blue ocean opportunity - less competition, dedicated customer base, and potential for premium pricing for reliability during those quiet hours.

 ### 📈 The Numbers That Changed My Thinking

-**98.2% Data Quality Success:**
-Finding that 98.2% of trips fell within reasonable durations (1 min - 1 hour) gave me confidence that my insights were built on solid ground.
-The 12,317 trips over an hour and the 979.5-hour outlier became interesting data stories rather than analysis-breaking problems.

-**The 38.7% Rush Hour Economy:**
+**Taxis are for working days:**
 Realizing that more than one-third of all taxi trips happen during traditional rush hours helped me understand that NYC's taxi system is fundamentally built around the rhythm of the working day.
 This isn't just transportation - it's economic infrastructure.

-### 🎯 My Visual Storytelling Success

-Creating the four-chart dashboard was where everything clicked for me.
-Seeing the trip duration histogram's sharp peak at 5-10 minutes made the "neighborhood transportation" story immediately clear.
-The hourly demand line chart's dramatic evening spike told a story that no amount of statistics could capture as powerfully.

-What I'm most proud of is how the passenger count bar chart visually screams "single passenger dominance" - sometimes the most important insights are the ones that jump off the page and change how you think about an entire industry.

 ### 🚀 What I'd Investigate Next